endritngjelina/Video-Editor/README.md

 # Video Editor

-Video Editor is a small browser-based prototype that experiments with different layouts and controls for editing or previewing video using only HTML, CSS, and JavaScript.[web:6][web:13]
+Video Editor is a small browser-based prototype that experiments with different layouts and controls for editing or previewing video using only HTML, CSS, and JavaScript.

 ## Features

-- Multiple interface iterations across `video editor 0.html` – `video editor 5.html`.[web:3]
+- Multiple interface iterations across `video editor 0.html` – `video editor 5.html`.
 - Basic video playback controls (play, pause, scrub) in the browser.
-- Simple, framework-free implementation using vanilla web technologies.[web:6]
+- Simple, framework-free implementation using vanilla web technologies.

 ## Project structure